 We get it.
 Sometimes childcare solutions are not simple.
 First of all, include your kiddos in your training time if you can.
 If they’re small, consider pushing them in a stroller.
 If they’re bigger, encourage them to participate with you.

-Sometimes you may have to commit to working out before or after everyone is in bed.
+Sometimes you may have to commit to working out before everyone else wakes up or after everyone is in bed.
 Sometimes you have to do part of your training at a gym that has childcare.
 Other times you have to invest in some new or used gym equipment for your home.
 Where there is a will, there is a way.
 Just because your training isn’t ideal, doesn’t mean you still aren’t setting yourself up for success.

 How do I find time to train?

 Use your time wisely.
-Your training schedule may look a little differently than someone who has more flexibility.
+Your training schedule may look a little different than someone who has more flexibility.
 You may not have a whole hour or even 30 minutes to train every day.
 That’s ok.
 Ideally, you should have a couple of days a week dedicated to a longer training period.
 The rest of the week, squeeze it in however you can.
-If you’re waiting in the car line at school or standing in front of the stove, that may be a great time to grab your dumbells.
+If you’re waiting in the car line at school or standing in front of the stove, that may be a great time to grab your dumbbells.

 Schedule training time so it doesn’t continually get pushed off until all the other tasks of the day are complete.
 Set your cell phone alarm to make time throughout the day when you’re typically available to squeeze in a few minutes of training here and there.